dober-man/f5-agility-labs-waf/docs/class6/module3/lab1.rst

 Watch the pipeline as it progresses through its stages.
 You can see the output of individual stage by clicking on corresponding Job in the pipeline.

 It is **expected** that the pipeline will fail for the first time.
 This is due to the WAF Policy being too strict and not allowing a `Trusted Traffic` through.
-Click on :guilabel:`Functionality tests` Job to see more details about the failure
+Click on :guilabel:`Trusted traffic` Job to see more details about the failure

 .. note:: The Functionality tests job sends 3 requests to validate that WAF Policy allows for retrieval of YAML, JSON and .bak extension files, as those are used by users of the app.
           Original policy uses 'POLICY_TEMPLATE_RAPID_DEPLOYMENT' template which blocks such requests if they are not included in modifications section of the policy.